 As time went on they told me the same thing, but no movement returned to my limbs.
 Over time the words “early days” were mentioned less and less, and this was the time I realised that something in my life had changed dramatically.
 The movement I have now would be all I’d ever have.
 I have movement from my waist upwards, I can move my arms well.
 I don’t have movement in my legs, but I am extremely keen and working hard to be as mobile as possible.

 I understand the spine is a delicate thing.
 And I’m told that once your back is damaged it will never really; properly repair, so I train hard to keep my fitness and strength.
 However some people are not so lucky.

 Over the last ten years I have overcome many physical and mental barriers with the help from my family and friends.
-I have completed in many events others believed impossible; these events have included Hand cycling from London to Brighton, 24 hour endurance race at Thurxton Motor circuit in which I qualified for race across America in 2018, Ride100, hand cycled from Scotland to London 600 miles in November 2014, raising £12000 for charity, Coastline Challenge 2017 hand cycling 2,500 miles in 27 days and i have hand-cycled in many charity rides all over the UK in the last three years.
+I have completed in many events others believed impossible; these events have included Hand cycling from London to Brighton, 24 hour endurance race at Thurxton Motor circuit in which I qualified for race across America in 2018, Ride100, hand cycled from Scotland to London 600 miles in November 2014, raising £12000 for charity, Coastline Challenge 2017 I hand cycled 2,500 miles in 27 days (saving our oceans).
+I have hand-cycled in many charity rides all over the UK in the last three years.
 Just one of these challenges is more than most of us will attempt in our lifetime.

 My aim is to demonstrate what a disabled hand cyclist can do, to raise awareness of hand cycling as a sport here in the UK.
 To hopefully inspire others to realise that just because you have a disability, doesn’t mean that you can’t achieve.